timsu1104/3D-Weakly-Supervised-Semantic-Segmentation/README.md

 ```

 # Switch Backbone
+The followings are backbones available now.
+- Point cloud encoder
+   1. SparseConvUNet
+   2. SparseConvFCNet
+   3. SparseConvFCNetEncoder
+- Text encoder
+   1. TextTransformer
+- Architecture
+   1. MultiLabelContrastive
+   2. MultiLabel

-Register your module under ```models/```.
-Then switch the backbone name in the config.
+If you want to add new module, please register your module under `models/` and specity `embed_length` if it is a point cloud encoder.
+Then switch the backbone's name in the config.

-Note that the input should be [coords, feats] and the output should be logits for every points.
-For details, please refer to the docstring of ```models/SparseConvNet.py```.
+Note that the input should be `[coords, feats]` and the output should be logits for every points.
+If you are using a **SparseConvNet-based point cloud encoder**, just inherit from the class `SparseConvBase_` and **redefine the structure** under `getEncoder(*args)`.
+The rest will be handled automatically.